Ujjal-ENG/AllSimpleReactProjects/assignment-task-ovigo/server/README.md

-# Assignment Task from Ovigo
+# Assignment Task from Ovigo Backend

 Welcome to the Assignment Task.
-This project is built with Node.js and Express.js for the backend and for Database used MongoDB Atlas
+This project is built with Node.js and Express.js for the backend and for Database using MongoDB Atlas

 ## Prerequisites